 Institutions may disclose educational records to a third party without written consent of students to the following:

-Institutions may disclose information about students to their parents by any of three procedures:
+Institutions may disclose information about students to their parents by any of two procedures:

 Family Policy Compliance Office